 10 Foot 3-weight, a 10’ 4-weight, and a 10’ 7-weight.

 As you can see, you are a bit more limited with your short finesse rod options.
-However, you do have Euro Nymphing options in case you’re looking to do some finesse fishing.
+However, you do have Euro nymphing options if you want to do some finesse fishing.

 Also, you have a heavier 10’ 7-weight model that would work well for salmon or steelhead fishing.
 Also, you could target pike or musky with one of these rods.

-Snowbee also created a Denny Rickard’s signature series rod that’s under the Diamond series.
-It’s a 9’ 6-weight rod that’s specific to fishing still water.
+Snowbee also created a Denny Rickard’s signature series rod under the Diamond series.
+It’s a 9’ 6-weight rod specific to fishing still waters.
 Many companies aren’t willing to create still water-specific fly rods, but Snowbee thought of it.

 Build Quality

 The Diamond rods are all made of Tri-modulus carbon technology.
-All models are four pieces so they’re ideal for travelling.
-The Diamond fly rods have a bit more of a backbone than the more affordable classic model, but it only weighs 3.9 ounces.
+All models are four pieces, so they’re ideal for travelling.
+The diamond rods have a bit more backbone than the more affordable classic model, but it only weighs 3.9 ounces.
 It’s amazing how light they made these rods.
 However, it’s still able to get you the power you need!
 It’s a great balance that you can tell has had some effort put into the design.

-You have SIC-lined stipping guides, a high-quality cork, and an uplocking reel seat.
-The quality is no joke.
+You have best-in-class SIC-lined stipping guides, a high-quality cork, and an uplocking reel seat.
+The quality is no joke!

 Action

-Similar to the classic series, the diamond rods are a moderate-fast action rod beside the Denny Rickards model which is a fast action.
-With a moderate-fast action rod, you’re going to have power, but a bit more sensitivity.
+Like the classic series, the diamond rods are a moderate-fast action rod, besides the Denny Rickards model, which is a fast action rod.
+With a moderate-fast action rod, you’ll have power but with added sensitivity.
 This allows you to test this rod in a variety of different spaces.

-Even if you consider yourself to be more than an intermediate angler, you can’t go wrong fishing a moderate action.
+Even if you consider yourself more than an intermediate angler, you can’t go wrong fishing a moderate action.
 No, you won’t have all the power you would find in a fast-action rod, but you will make up for that lack of power with sensitivity.
-You can take it to small streams and fish it in delicate scenarios without worrying about not being able to feel when a strike is happening.
+You can take it to small streams and fish it in delicate scenarios without worrying about being unable to feel when a strike is happening.

 On windy and challenging conditioned days, you’ll find that the moderate action isn’t as powerful as you may want.
 This is the primary downside!
 It’s not going to cut through the wind as you may need.